Horseweed in Canberra, ACT

 Category: An annual or short-lived perennial.

-Flower: Flowers are white to yellowish Flower head, cylindrical to bell shaped, 5-6 mm long,
+Flower: Flowers are white to yellowish, and the flower head is cylindrical to bell shaped, and 5 to 6 mm long.

 Leaf width: The leaves are 1.5 cm wide, and covered in soft hairs.

-Optimum temperature for germination is 20C with a base temperature of 4.2C and a maximum temperature for germination of 35C.
-50% emergence occurs 4-5 days after moisture is supplied, at 20C
+The optimum temperature for germination of Fleabane is 20°C with a base temperature of 4.2°C and a maximum temperature for germination of 35°C. 50% emergence occurs 4 to 5 days after moisture is supplied, at 20°C

-Comments: The leaves are grey-green, oblong to wedge shaped to oval and twisted near the base.
-They are densely hairy and the edges are smooth, toothed and often wavy.
-Those near the base often wither early.
+Comments: Fleabane leaves are grey-green, oblong to wedge shaped to oval, and twisted near the base.
+They are very hairy and the edges are smooth, toothed and often wavy.
+The leaves that are near the base of the plant often wither early.
+Fleabane tolerates drought and frost, but is not competitive in shade.

-Habitat: Fleabane is primarily a weed of roadsides, especially if bare soil exists where it can germinate.
+Habitat: Fleabane is mainly a weed of roadsides, especially if bare soil exists where it can germinate.
 More on lawn and turf grass weeds is in our weed ID chart.

 How to control Fleabane.